KPI: Customer satisfaction

 Forward look

-During the autumn and winter months of Q3, extreme weather events affect on-the-day cancellations.
-We are focused on mitigation strategies that will reduce disruption for passengers in the event of extreme weather and have produced a climate change adaptation and resilience plan which will enable us to adapt quickly during significant weather events.
-To relieve infrastructure issues caused by seasonal change, we use data to inform maintenance and renewal schedules.
-In the coming months, on-the-day cancellations caused by train shortages should reduce as more new trains are introduced onto the network.
+To enable us to adapt quickly in the event of extreme weather, we are focusing on mitigation strategies and contingency plans that will reduce disruption for passengers.
+Fleet maintenance and renewal schedules are planned to relieve infrastructure issues caused by seasonal change.
+In 2025, on-the-day cancellations caused by train shortages should reduce as more new trains are introduced onto the network.

 KPI: Pre-cancellations